State College Regional Airport: History

-In 1965 Harrisburg Commuter began flights from State College to Harrisburg, two flights each weekday; the 1965 Official Airlines Guide does not state which airport they served, but starting in 1978 Allegheny Commuter flights were at University Park.
+In 1965, Harrisburg Commuter began flights from State College to Harrisburg, two flights each weekday.
+The 1965 Official Airlines Guide does not state which airport they served, but starting in 1978, Allegheny Commuter flights were at University Park.
 Penn State assumed the lease and assets of the airport in 1972.
 A permanent passenger terminal was built in 1985.
 A new passenger terminal was completed in 1993, and cargo operations moved to the old terminal.
-In 1997 the runway was lengthened to 6,701 ft (2,042 m).
+In 1997, the runway was lengthened to 6701 ft.
 A new general aviation hangar was built in 2001.

-Construction on the control tower began on January 8, 2010 and was completed in early August 2011.
+Construction on the control tower began on January 8, 2010 and was completed in August 2011.
 The Airport Traffic Control Tower (ATCT) went operational on September 1, 2011, and is operated by Midwest Air Traffic Control under the Federal Contract Tower Program.

-According to the Bureau of Transportation Statistics, There were 130,000 enplanements in 2024, making State College Regional Airport the 6th busiest airport in Pennsylvania, after Wilkes Barre/Scranton (AVP), Allentown/Lehigh Valley (ABE), Harrisburg (MDT), Pittsburgh (PIT), and Philadelphia (PHL).
+There were 148,196 enplanements in 2025, making State College Regional Airport the 6th busiest airport in Pennsylvania, after Wilkes Barre/Scranton (AVP), Allentown/Lehigh Valley (ABE), Harrisburg (MDT), Pittsburgh (PIT), and Philadelphia (PHL).

 On November 3, 2023, the Centre County Airport Authority announced that University Park Airport had been renamed State College Regional Airport.